RetroChatDev/RetroChat-gitbook/docs/getting-started/quick-start-guide.md

 To unlock Web3 features:

 1. Click on your profile
-2. Navigate to "Wallet Settings"
+2. Navigate to "Web3 Wallet"
-3. Connect your Phantom or Solflare wallet
+3. Connect your Phantom wallet
 4. Start sending and receiving tips!

 ## Step 4: Customize Your Profile

-- Upload an avatar and banner
+- Upload an avatar or choose generic
+- Generate a Username or make one of your own
 - Add a bio
-- Set your status
+- Set Social Links
+- Set Status Message.
+(This appears above name in user lists, etc)
 - Customize your theme preferences

 ## Next Steps